Kitten Placement Policy

 Week 1: healthy kittens born; Abyssinian Cat Club Breeders page updated to show we have kittens available (our details highlighted in red) and the KARIQUI website updated with a picture of the litter.

-Week 1 to 5: interested people that express interest via the KARIQUI website, by email, by telephone, or in person are noted on a “long list” as potential owners and correspondence is opened between parties by email and telephone.
+Week 1 to 5: interested people that make contact via the KARIQUI website, by email, by telephone, or in person are noted on a “long list” as potential owners and correspondence is opened between parties by email and telephone.
+Those who after correspondence appear as suitable potential owners are moved to a “short list” and may be invited to an initial video call.

-Week 10 to 11: all kittens will be registered with the GCCF on either the Active or non-Active registers.
+Week 13: all kittens will be registered with the GCCF on either the Active or non-Active registers.

-Week 14: kittens are available for transfer of ownership from week 14.
+Week 14: kittens are available for transfer of ownership no earlier than week 14.

 Nb.
 Adaptations to this policy will be entertained where interest is expressed by potential owners later than shown above.
 Active Register cats that are going to a GCCF registered breeder will be subject to specific agreements between breeders.